OpenNebula/docs/source/vmware_cluster_deployment/vmware_cluster_deployment/vcenter_driver.rst

 See the :ref:`Virtual Machine drivers reference <devel-vmm>` for more information about these parameters, and how to customize and extend the OpenNebula virtualization drivers.
 Also, check the specific :ref:`vCenter driver reference <vcenter_driver>` that details how OpenNebula maps and keeps track of vCenter resources.

 Additionally, certain behavior of the vCenter driver can be configured in ``/var/lib/one/remotes/etc/vmm/vcenter/vcenterrc``.
 Check the file to learn what parameters can be changed.
+An explanation of each option can be found :ref:`here <driver_tuning>`.

 vCenter Datastore Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~